arkency/posts/posts/2022-11-14-be-careful-with-turbo-and-view-components.md

 And it works.
 However it turned out there is an issue.
 Our other component links stopped to work.
-The link_to with option method will will dynamically create an HTML form and immediately submit it.
+The link_to with option method will dynamically create an HTML form and immediately submit it.
 It uses @rails/ujs and it turns out that GET forms are not compatible with turbo stream responses.
 The fix was to remove the :method option, and use a button_tag for the :post request.
 The since Rails 7 @rails/ujs library is no longer on by default.
 Also the link_to attriubute "method" is a deprecated link_to attribute.